KonduitAI/dl4j-dev-tools/README.md

 This repository contains docker/k8s setup for Apache Spark in-house DL4J testing

 # How to use
-- build docker/spark with docker-compose
+- build images with `docker-build.sh`
-- build docker/deeplearning4j
-- run all of those
+- run cluster those using `docker-compose -f spark-cluster-docker-compose.yml up`
-- bash into docker/deeplearning4j and start experimenting
+- run `docker run -it spark-dl4j bash` and start experimenting